Psoriasis is a chronic (long-lasting) skin condition. People with psoriasis have

 ultraviolet (UV) light from the sun or from home or office treatments.
 But in

-some people, sunlight can make psoriasis worse.
+some children, sunlight can make psoriasis worse.

 creams, lotions, ointments, and shampoos such as moisturizers, corticosteroids,